Mt. Rainier High School

 Open Until Filled - To be considered for this position, please submit a

 completed online application and upload required documents on or before

-Additional Information: This position is open to DISTRICT EMPLOYEES ONLY - beginning with
+Additional Information: This position is open to current Highline School District employees only.

 JOB TITLE: KITCHEN HELPER